jeroh11/Jeremy-Portfolio/index.md

 ![Headstone Image](logo.svg)
 -->
-# Starter Project
-For my starter project, I built a board featuring the classic game of Simon Says.
-This project includes working with a basic components such as a microcontroller, resistor and capacitor.
-In addition, the board required basic soldering to complete and function, which was the biggest obstacle I faced while working on this Simon Says board.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/s5TrzVyCpa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Final Milestone
 <!--For your final milestone, explain the outcome of your project.
 Key details to include are: